Hung86/prolyzer/README.md

 It consists of the frontend code developed using ReactJS a javascript library for building user interfaces.

 And the backend code developed using Python to crawl tweets, preprocess them and send to IBM Watson Tone Analyzer for sentiment analysis.
-It also consists the database operations for storing and retrieval of tweets and the results for frontend to display.
+It also consists of the necessary database operations for storing and retrieval of tweets and the results for frontend to display.